 8) Every great president marches to the beat of his own drummer.
 Reagan personified the principle that great leaders “are essentially mysterious figures,” with capabilities not fully understood.

-9) With the challenge of any crisis comes the opportunity for leaders to forge an emotional bond with the people they lead to gain moral authority and expanded powers.
-Franklin Roosevelt, having rescued democratic capitalism, “was all but immune from” right-wing attacks accusing him of Stalinesque power abuses.”
+9) With the challenge of any crisis comes the opportunity for leaders to forge an emotional connection with the people they lead to gain moral authority and expanded powers.
+Franklin Roosevelt, having rescued democratic capitalism, “was all but immune from “right-wing attacks accusing him of Stalinesque power abuses.”
 Abraham Lincoln was called an “incipient dictator” for suspending habeas corpus barring unlawful detention, but Americans never doubted his belief that he had to suspend one clause in order to save the rest of the Constitution.

 10) Greatness, like beauty, is in the eye of the beholder.
 Social and economic conservatism had their heyday under Reagan.
 However, the Reagan consensus that “Wall Street invariably knew better than government regulators” has been challenged by the financial crisis that led to Democratic sweeps of Congress and the presidency.